Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: Methodology

-To execute face mask and face-hand interaction tasks, firstly, we performed face detection using the pretrained ResNet-50 \cite{resnetmodel} backboned RetinaFace model \cite{Deng_2020_CVPR} that was trained on the large-scale Wider-Face dataset \cite{yang2016wider}.
-When choosing a proper face detector, we executed MTCNN \cite{mtcnn_paper} and Dlib \cite{king2009dlib} face detectors to obtain face crops as alternative to the RetinaFace detector.
-However, according to the experiments, we found that MTCNN and Dlib models have two main drawbacks: First, they are not robust against tiny faces.
-Second, detection performance of models is significantly decreasing when subjects wear face masks on different head poses.
-On the contrary, the RetinaFace model \cite{Deng_2020_CVPR} is robust against tiny faces and faces with a mask.
-For that reason, we decided to use RetinaFace model as a face detection model.
-After detection, we cropped detected faces with a 20\% margin for each side since the face detector's outputs are quite tight.
-To perform face mask and face-hand interaction detections, we employed several different deep CNN architectures that are ResNet-50 \cite{resnetmodel}, Inception-v3 \cite{inceptionv3model}, MobileNetV2 \cite{mobilenetv2model}, and EfficientNet \cite{efficientnetmodel}.
-We decided to use EfficientNet since it is the state-of-the-art model and we prefered to use MobileNetV2 since it is a light-weight deep CNN models.
-Finally, we chose ResNet and Inception-v3 models based on their accurate performances in the literature.
-ResNet-50 includes 50 convolutional layers with residual connections followed by a global average pooling layer.
-The necessity of fully-connected layers is eliminated in ResNet architecture and it is used only for producing output in the end.
-The other architecture that we used is Inception-v3 which is a more accurate and computationally efficient version of the original Inception (GoogLeNet) architecture \cite{googlenetmodel} with the help of the factorization of the convolutional layers.
-In GoogLeNet architecture, inception modules are presented and these modules apply different size convolution filters on the same level (wider instead of deeper).
-The following architecture is MobileNetV2 that is one of the most light-weight architectures.
-It reduces the complexity of the model with depthwise factorized convolutional layers.
-It also has novel bottleneck modules which are represented as inverted residual blocks, and applies depthwise convolutions to the high dimensional representation that is obtained from low dimensional representation.
-The last architecture, EfficientNet, is based on a light-weight backbone model with the compound scaling approach to obtain the best performance by scaling different dimensions of depth, width, and resolution.
-With the help of this approach, EfficientNet achieved state-of-the-art results on ImageNet \cite{deng2009imagenet} and several other datasets for the image classification task.
-In the training, we benefited from transfer learning and initialized our networks with the weights of the pretrained models that were trained on ImageNet dataset\cite{deng2009imagenet}.
-Besides, we employed softmax loss at the end of each network.
+For face mask and face-hand interaction tasks, firstly, we performed face detection using the pretrained ResNet50 \cite{resnetmodel} backboned RetinaFace model \cite{Deng_2020_CVPR} that was trained on the large-scale Wider-Face dataset \cite{yang2016wider}.
+We used RetinaFace detector since it is robust against tiny faces, challenging head poses, and faces with a mask.
+After detection, we cropped detected faces with a 20\% margin for each side, since the face detector's outputs are quite tight.
+To perform face mask and face-hand interaction detections, we employed several different CNN architectures, namely, ResNet50 \cite{resnetmodel}, Inception-v3 \cite{inceptionv3model}, MobileNetV2 \cite{mobilenetv2model}, and EfficientNet \cite{efficientnetmodel}.
+We decided to use EfficientNet, since it is the state-of-the-art model.
+We also included MobileNetV2, since it is a light-weight deep CNN model.
+Finally, we chose ResNet and Inception-v3 models based on their high performances in the literature.
+In the training, we benefited from transfer learning and initialized our networks with the weights of the pretrained models that were trained on ImageNet dataset \cite{deng2009imagenet}.
+We employed softmax loss at the end of each network.
 In EfficientNet and MobileNetV2, we utilized dropout with a 0.2 probability rate to avoid overfitting.
-The input sizes of the networks are $224 \times 224$, $256 \times 256$, $299 \times 299$ for MobileNetV2, ResNet-50, and Inception-v3 respectively.
-For the EfficientNet, we employed four different versions (EfficientNetb0, b1, b2, b3) with $224 \times 224$, $240 \times 240$, $260 \times 260$, and $300 \times 300$ input sizes.
+We addressed the mask classification task as a multi-class classification \textit{--improper mask, proper mask, no mask--} problem.
+We handled the face-hand interaction detection as a two class classification \textit{--interaction, no interaction--} task.
+We aim to identify whether the hand touches the face using 2D images without using predefined or estimated depth information.
+At first, the input data passes through the face detector to detect bounding box coordinates of the faces.
+Then, these are used to obtain face crops with suitable margins.
+Afterward, the face mask and face-hand interaction models are used to predict on acquired face crops.